Niki Erlenmeyer-Kimling: Education & Early Life

 Niki’s parents were Floyd Erlenmeyer and Dorothy Dirst.
 She was an only child growing up living New Jersey and the New York Metropolitan area.
 She studied at the Latin Institute in New York.
 She would later go on to study at Columbia University before becoming a professor at the same institution (1954-1961).
 During her time at Columbia University, she took courses on Experimental Psychology and Genetics^{3}^{]}.
 Erlenmeyer-Kimling obtained her Doctorate degree to continue her work in psychology.
 For many years, she taught graduate courses at the New School for Social Research in New York City.

 Research

 Her research interests included genetic aspects of mental disorders (mainly schizophrenia) and human behavior genetics generally.
 She conducted a longitudinal, prospective study of early indicators of later schizophrenia and a genetic-linkage, gene search study of schizophrenia in Croatia.
-Throught Niki's career she had contributed to a total of 144 publications.
+Throughout Niki's career she had contributed to a total of 144 publications.